 In this section we provide evidence in support of our premise that firms in the investment good sector face higher baseline idiosyncratic risk than firms in the consumption good sector.
 For reasons that will become clearer in Section 3, we are interested in assessing the fraction of risk that is not accounted for by factors that would be known to a firm's financier.
-Among these factors, some are also observable to the econometrician: size, age, and the sensitivity to aggregate fluctuations; others, such as firm specific characteristics, are not.
+Among these factors, some are also observable to the econometrician: size and age; others, such as firm-specific characteristics and sector-specific shocks, are not.
 Our objective is to test whether in the case of firms producing investment goods the conditional standard deviation of sales is systematically higher than in the case of firms producing consumption goods.

-Our dataset is an unbalanced panel of 7,648 firms, distributed in 60 3-digit NAICS sectors.
-It consists of a total of 76,609 firm-year observations, drawn from Standard & Poor's COMPUSTAT North-America Industrial Annual Database from 1950 to 2003.4 We classify industries as consumption or investment good producing, based on the final destination of their output.
+Our dataset is an unbalanced panel of 8,078 firms, distributed in 60 3-digit NAICS sectors.
+It consists of a total of 81,454 firm-year observations, drawn from Standard & Poor's COMPUSTAT North-America Industrial Annual Database from 1950 to 2005.
+Our sample selection procedure is detailed in Appendix A. We classify industries as consumption or investment good producing, based on the final destination of their output.
 The Bureau of Economic Analysis' Benchmark Input-Output tables provide information on the contribution of each industry to consumption and investment final demand uses.
 We classify an industry as a consumption good sector, say, if the ultimate destination of a sufficiently large share of its output is final consumption.
-We use an analogous rule to assign industries to the investment good category, and we discard sectors with very similar contributions to either final use.5
+We use an analogous rule to assign industries to the investment good category, and we discard sectors with very similar contributions to either final use.

 Our measure of sales is Compustat item # 12, net sales.
-We first compute the portion of sales growth variation that is not accounted for by factors, either known or unknown to the econometrician, that are strongly associated with firm growth.
+We first compute the portion of sales growth that is not accounted for by factors, either known or unknown to the econometrician, that are systematically associated with firm growth.
 We accomplish this task by estimating the following equation:

-$$\Delta \ln(sales){ijt} = \alpha_i + \delta_j \Delta \ln(GDP)t + \beta{1j} \ln(size){ijt} + \beta{2j} \ln(age){ijt} + \varepsilon{ijt}.$$ (1)
+$$\Delta \ln(sales){ijt} = \alpha_i + \delta{jt} + \beta{1j} \ln(size){ijt} + \beta{2j} \ln(age){ijt} + \varepsilon{ijt}.$$ (1)

-The dependent variable is the growth rate of real sales (net sales over the GDP deflator) for firm i in sector j, between years t and t + 1.
-The dummy variable α_i is a firm-specific fixed effect that accounts for unobserved heterogeneity across firms, i.e. for the eventuality that firms have permanently different growth rates for reasons that are unknown to us.
-Real GDP growth is introduced to control for the variability in sales induced by business cycle fluctuations.
-Its coefficient is sector-specific because industries differ in their sensitivity to such fluctuations.
-In particular, since investment expenditures are well-known to be much more volatile than consumption expenditures at the business cycle frequency,6 we expect δ_j to be larger for sectors producing capital goods.
-Finally, size and age are included because the empirical Industrial Organization literature has shown that firm growth declines systematically with both of these variables.7 Size is Compustat item # 29, employees, whereas age is the time since a firm first appeared in the sample.^{8,9}
+The dependent variable is the growth rate of real sales for firm i in sector j, between years t and t+1.
+Real sales are net sales over the BEA's 2-digit sector-specific price deflator for value added.
+The dummy variable $\alpha_i$ is a firm-specific fixed effect that accounts for unobserved heterogeneity across firms, i.e. for the eventuality that firms have permanently different growth rates for reasons that are unknown to us.
+We also include a full set of sector-specific year dummies, denoted by $\delta{jt}$ .
+These dummies offer a flexible way to control for changes in sales induced by a variety of sector-wide factors.
+These include, but are not limited to, sector-specific shocks like weather shocks, changes in the economy's product mix, and business cycle fluctuations, which tend to have a systematically different impact on different sectors.
+In particular, investment expenditures are well-known to be much more volatile than consumption expenditures at the business cycle frequency (see for example Kydland and Prescott (1990)).
+Finally, size and age are included because the empirical Industrial Organization literature has shown that firm growth declines systematically with both of these variables (see Evans (1987) and Hall (1987)).
+Size is Compustat item # 29, employees, whereas age is the time since a firm first appeared in the sample.